Meet Dr. Jeff Bueno

 If you are missing teeth, I have extensive training in placing and restoring implants.
 Implants surgical techniques are constantly being updated and improved.
 To keep up requires constant training.
 I attend courses regularly and strive to use the latest techniques so our family of patients is well taken of.

-I am a proud Senior Master Affiliate provider of Fastbraces® Technology.
-Fastbraces offers fast, safe, easy, and affordable braces for adults and children in the Pleasanton, California and entire Tri-Valley area.
+I am a proud Senior Master Affiliate provider of Fastbraces®Technology.
+Fastbraces® offers fast, safe, easy, and affordable braces for adults and children in the Pleasanton, California and entire Tri-Valley area.
 Want straight teeth in a short time.
 How about from 3 months to about a year?
-Fastbraces may be your answer.
-About 80% of the people seeking straighter teeth through orthodontics qualify as a Fastbraces patient.
+Fastbraces® may be your answer.
+About 80% of the people seeking straighter teeth through orthodontics qualify as a Fastbraces® patient.

 I am also a provider of the Invisalign® “Clear Aligner” orthodontic technique.
 Invisalign is a great solution if you have had braces in the past and "forgot" to wear your retainer and suffered relapse.
 With the new one week protocol, treatment times have never been faster and more reliable.

 In my time away from the office, I spend as much time as possible with my lovely wife and three children.
-Our oldest son is studying law at Santa Clara University, our middle son is a new graduate of Cal Poly San Luis Obispo and is going to be a teacher, and our youngest daughter is studying at San Diego State University.
-We are very proud empty nesters.
-I enjoy all Bay Area sports; am an A’s, Raiders, Warriors, and Sharks fan; and enjoy the rare day off by spending it with my family.
+Our oldest son is studying law at Santa Clara University; our middle son is a new graduate of Cal Poly San Luis Obispo and is currently studying in Europe on his way to becoming an educator; and our youngest daughter is studying nutrition at San Diego State University.
+We are very proud "almost" empty nesters.
+I enjoy all Bay Area sports; and am an A’s, Raiders, Warriors, and Sharks fan; and enjoy the rare day off by spending it with my family.

-In 2009, my business partner and I started Dentists Against Cancer, a non-profit charity dedicated to helping in the fight against breast cancer.
-Proceeds from the annual fund raiser go to help underprivileged women receive financial aid as they battle breast cancer.
-The Women In Need Fund at Stanford Health Care - ValleyCare in Pleasanton is responsible for distributing the money raised by Dentists Against Cancer.
-To date, more than $102,000 has been donated to the fund. https://www.valleycare.com/foundation-fundraising-events.aspx
+In 2009, I started Dentists Against Cancer, a non-profit charity dedicated to helping in the fight against breast cancer.
+Proceeds from annual fund raising efforts go to help underprivileged women receive financial aid as they battle breast cancer.
+The Women In Need Fund at Stanford Healthcare - ValleyCare in Pleasanton is responsible for distributing the money raised by Dentists Against Cancer.
+To date, more than $113,000 has been donated to the fund. https://www.valleycare.com/foundation-fundraising-events.aspx

 My wife and I try our best to teach our children to give to the community they live in.
 To that end, our breast cancer charity is one way that we give.
 Another is my time as a volunteer recovery diver for the Alameda County Sheriff's Office of Homeland Security and Emergency Services.
-I joined this great group of people in 1997.
+I first joined this great group of people in 1997.
 Our team is comprised of almost 40 volunteers from all walks of life from lawyers, to software developers, to, yes, a couple of dentists.
-Our task is to go find objects, weapons, or victims in the bodies of water of Alameda County or adjoining counties seeking our help.
+Our task is to find objects, weapons, or victims in the bodies of water of Alameda County or adjoining counties seeking our help.
 This requires monthly training and meetings to stay current with safety practices and to ensure that we don't have accidents while trying to achieve our goal.
 The thousands of hours our team dedicates each year saves the county hundreds of thousands of dollars per year.
+Our efforts help the people in our community and it means a lot to give to the community in which we live.

 So go out and find a way you can help your community.
 It could be as simple as walking a neighbor's dog to joining a larger group.
 Each of us can do a little, and together we can do a lot.